kirasystems/views/README.md

 hints processed by the view system are only relevant for the namespace specified in the hint.

-When a view's `relevant?` check is determining if any given hint is relevant or not, it will compare all the properties of a hint, including the namespace and type to ensure that view refreshes aren't issued incorrectly or too frequently.
+Int determining the relevance of any given hint, a view's `relevant?` predicate will compare all the properties of a hint, including the namespace and type to ensure that view refreshes aren't issued incorrectly or too frequently.

 **Subscribers** can be registered within the view system.
-A subscription can be created within the view system by specifying the view to subscribe to, identified by it's view ID, and also a namespace and any parameters that the view might take.
+A subscription can be created within the view system by specifying the view to subscribe to, identified by its view ID, a namespace, and any parameters that the view might take.
 These 3 properties go together to form a **view signature** or **view sig**.
 A view sig is represented by a map: